SeeSharp7/thecrazymaze/readme.md

 # The Crazy Maze
-## My architectural playground

 ## Intro
 The crazy maze (German: "Das verrückte Labyrinth") is a parlor game for the whole family.
 Because of the simple ruleset and clear logic it's a great way to make some experiments with different archtectures based on this game.

 ## Rules
 As every game, the crazy maze has also some simple rules.